Jahid015/jatio-keyboard-windows/README.md

 ### 💡 Why I Built This (Motivation)
 1. **Official Tool is Outdated:** The officially provided setup files from government sources are old, no keyboard shortcut support.
-2. **Seamless Linux-to-Windows Switching:** Linux distributions (like Ubuntu, Linux Mint, or Zorin OS) include the Jatio layout perfectly out of the box by default.
+2. **Seamless Linux-to-Windows Switching:** Linux distributions (like Ubuntu, Linux Mint, or Zorin OS) include the Jatiyo layout perfectly out of the box by default.
 If you use Linux but need to switch to Windows, this installer ensures your muscle memory stays exactly the same.

 ### ⚠️ Known Limitations & Special Controls
 *   **The Vowel Sign Fallback:** In this native layout engine, pressing the Hasant followed by the Aa-kar (`্` + `া`) **will not** automatically merge to form the standalone vowel `আ`.
 The same rule applies to other standalone vowels (`আ` through `ঔ`).